Is North Charleston, SC Tap Water Safe to Drink?

 What North Charleston's Water Means for Your Home

 North Charleston's water is slightly hard at 47 PPM.
-At this level, hard water is not a significant concern for most households.
-Scale buildup is minimal, and a water softener would provide little measurable benefit.
-If you are considering water treatment in North Charleston, focus on contaminant filtration rather than softening.
+Most households won't notice any issues at this level.
+Scale buildup is minimal, and a water softener would be overkill.
+If you're thinking about water treatment, contaminant filtration is where to focus your money, not softening.

 | Contaminant | Detected | Health Guideline | Legal Limit | Status |